akka/akka/akka-docs/src/main/paradox/typed/persistence.md

 :  @@snip [BasicPersistentBehaviorsTest.java]($akka$/akka-persistence-typed/src/test/java/jdocs/akka/persistence/typed/BasicPersistentBehaviorsTest.java) { #structure }

-The first important thing to notice is the `Behavior` of a persistent actor is typed to the type of the `Command` because this type of message a persistent actor should receive.
+The first important thing to notice is the `Behavior` of a persistent actor is typed to the type of the `Command` because this is the type of message a persistent actor should receive.
 In Akka Typed this is now enforced by the type system.
 The event and state are only used internally.

 The components that make up a PersistentBehavior are: